Pakistan at the Olympics: Early years (1948 – 1952)

 Pakistan first participated in the 1948 Summer Olympics and sent a contingent of 39 athletes that took part across seven different sports.
-The stand out performers were the men's hockey team who topped their group by beating Belgium, Denmark, France and Netherlands but lost their semi-final match to Great Britain 0–2.
+The standout performers were the men's hockey team who topped their group by beating Belgium, Denmark, France and the Netherlands but lost their semi-final match to Great Britain 0–2.
 Pakistan then faced the Netherlands during the bronze medal match.
 Initially Pakistan drew with the Netherlands 1–1, but during the replay lost 1–4 and had to settle for a 4th placed finish.

 During the 1952 Summer Olympics, there was much of the same result, with the hockey team reaching the semis where they lost to Netherlands 0–1 and then went on to lose the bronze medal match to Great Britain 1–2.
 Yet again finishing at the 4th place.
 Other highlights during the games included the Men's 4 x 100 metres relay team which also reached the semi-finals.